maorseg/Cypress/README.md

 ## CI\CD Pipline

 - Install Jenkins
+- Create new pipline project
-- Configure in path to run Jekins file
+- Configure in path to run the project Jeknins file in project root folder
 - Run Build